waldur/waldur-docs/docs/developer-guide/mixins.md

 **Module:** `waldur_core.core.models`

 **Description:**
+Mixin for models connected to backend objects.

-Represents model that is connected to backend object.
+Represents models that are synchronized with external backend systems.

-This model cannot be created or updated via admin, because we do not support queries to backend from admin interface.
+These models cannot be created or updated via admin interface because backend queries are not supported in the admin.

 ### DescendantMixin